Rogate: History

 Rogate is not mentioned by name in the Domesday Book of 1086, but was assumed to be part of Harting Manor.
 It was in the Hundred of Dumpford, and Chichester rape, diocese and archdeaconry.
 It was in the Midhurst union, county court district and rural deanery.
 During the reign of Edward III (1327-1377) it was held by Ralph de Camois who was granted a charter for a fair.

 Until the passing of the Counties (Detached Parts) Act 1844, part of the parish of Rogate was an exclave of the county of Sussex within Hampshire.
 This was a large farm called Bohunt, just south-west of Liphook.
 Also, a small exclave of Hampshire and the parish of Bramshott called Crouch House Farm was in the north-east corner of Rogate parish and was transferred to it.

 In 1861 the population of Rogate parish was 990, and the area was 4873 acre.
 An annual fair was held on 27 September.

 In the 2001 census the civil parish covered 5721 acre and had 623 households with a total population of 1,513.
 716 residents were economically active.

 Governance

 An electoral ward in the same name exists.
 This ward includes Milland and at the 2011 census had a total population of 2,447.

 Amenities

 Worship

-The parish has Church of England churches in both Rogate and Rake villages.
-Rogate's church is dedicated to St Bartholomew and parish registers date from 1558.
+The parish of Rogate is Anglican and the church is dedicated to St Bartholomew.
+Parish registers date from 1558.

 The ancient parish of Terwick is included in Rogate and the northern part of the parish is in the ecclesiastical parish of Milland.
 The church of St Peter, Terwick, lies close to the A272 main road to Midhurst.